 Canadian National Occupation Classification (NOC)

 The National Occupation Classification System is used to classify occupations.
 Jobs are grouped based on the type of job duties and the work an individual performs.
-The main job categories for immigration purposes are:
+The main job categories for immigration purposes are as follows:

-- Skill Level C: Intermediate Jobs (usually require high school and/or job specific training)
+- Skill Level C: Intermediate Jobs (usually require high school and/or job-specific training), and

 Provincial Nominee Programs